Matt544/allexem-tf-modules/README.md

 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_ed25519
 ```
 The ssh passphrase is the usual default password for the Allexem project.
+It may also
+be stored in the allexem staging secrets dir.

 ## Versioning
 Modules are versioned using Git tags.